1871fotc/1871fotc.github.io/docs/about/index.md

 # About Us

-**Friends of Toowong Cemetery is a volunteer group that discover and share the history and stories of Toowong Cemetery.**
+**Friends of Toowong Cemetery keep the cemetery's history and stories alive.**

 <br>